What is Milia?

 How to use it

 No matter how severe your condition is, it is important that you dab rather than drip or dip in the tea tree oil.
 There are several ways to do this right.
-The key thing is to use in moderation.
+The key thing is to use it in moderation.

 - Dip a cotton bud into tea tree oil.